theBwoyProgrammer/OOP-School-library/README.md

 # OOP School Library

-This is a school library app built to showcase the students and teachers
+This is a school library app built to showcase the students, teachers, books and rentals

 ## Built With